hohav/peppi-slp/README.md

 start.json
 end.json
 metadata.json
-frames.hdf5
+frames.parquet
+items.parquet
 ```

-`frames.hdf5` stores the game's frame data in columnar [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format.
-It will be several times larger than the original .slp file, but significantly smaller when compressed.
+Frame and item data are stored in columnar [Parquet](https://parquet.apache.org/) format.
+It will be larger than the original .slp file uncompressed, but smaller compressed.